aabramovrepo/aabramovrepo/README.md

 ### Hi there 👋

-I like doing research and building reliable software in the fields of computer vision, artificial intelligence, and robotics 🤖🧠💻.
+I like building reliable software in the fields of computer vision, artificial intelligence, and robotics 🤖🧠💻.

 <!--
 **aabramovrepo/aabramovrepo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.